Manicarus/szurubooru-scripts/README.md

 * JSON > INI config file
 * Use SauceNAO instead of IQDB
 * szuru-upload executable
-  - parse arguments for safe/unsafe flag
+  - [x] parse arguments for safe/unsafe flag
-  - parse arguments for specifying source file/directory for uploading images
+  - [x] parse arguments for specifying source file/directory for uploading images
-  - make it not refer configuration file for uploading images
+  - [x] make it not refer configuration file for uploading images
+  - [x] remove cleanup feature or at least make it configurable
+  - [x] hard link or copy failed-to-upload files to fallback directory
+  - [ ] implement verbose decorator
+  - [ ] investigate pprint
+* szuru-autotag executable
+  - work inside `szuru-autotag` branch
+* rename `config.ini` to `config.ini.sample` to explicitly indicate that it is the sample configuration file
+* merge `packaging` branch to `main` branch
+  - [ ] rebase commits
+* create and checkout new branch `szuru-upload`